In January 2020 UK Vegan Charity, The Vegan Society, published measures that corporations could take to make vegan friendly workplaces.

 That way, non-vegan foods such as cheeses can be left to one side, and vegan employees aren’t nervously picking through sandwiches hoping that there’s a suitable choice.

 With more being done for dairy and gluten allergies, setting up customisable catering options also keeps free-from employees safe, too.
-To find out what free-from foods are, read our blog on the subject here.
+To find out what free-from foods are, read our blog.

 3) Keep the communal kitchen vegan friendly